ssmiller25/r15cookieblog/content/info/operations.md

 - *Collaboration and organization*: A primary focus of Devops is around culture.
 Instead of an "us versus them" mentality between production and development teams, high integration of those roles is necessary.
 - *Automate everything mindset*: In today fast-paced world, automation is key.
-This includes everything from infrasturcture deployment, automated testing frameworks, and CI/CD tooling so releases require no manual work.
+This includes everything from infrastructure deployment, automated testing frameworks, and CI/CD tooling so releases require no manual work.
 - *Lean flow accelerates delivery*: In line with an Agile mindset, reduce the "work in progress" tasks, reduce the batch sizes themselves, and make sure work queues are low.
 Instead of a few large releases, aim for continuous delivery of a lot